17 Sep Is Keeping the Heater on at Night Bad for My Sinuses?

 Scientifically, the air becomes dry when the weather is cold.
 The colder it gets, the more moisture leaves the air through condensation.
 Outside, the colder air could be heated and still hold moisture because of the moist earth, the grass, trees, and sunlight.

 But inside a house, there are limited, if any sources of moisture during the colder months.
 The cold air that enters your home has very little humidity.
 When you turn up the heat to dispel the cold, the moisture from the air evaporates.
 The central heating system comes in bursts, do whatever moisture is available dissipates before they dry and heated air reaches your still moist sinuses.
 Whatever moisture is left on your sinuses evaporates as you breathe.
 This explains why a dry house can cause sinus problems.

-Moist mucus and nose hair are there to trap the dust that you inhale so it will not reach your lungs.
+Moist mucous and nose hair are there to trap the dust that you inhale so it will not reach your lungs.
 However, when the heated and dry air is inhaled, it will harden the mucus, making your nasal passages parched.

 If the central heating is not properly maintained, cranking up the thermostat will circulate dust, allergens, and pollens that can make your sinuses swell.
 These pollutants can also irritate your airways.
 Dry and cold air can cause the narrowing of breathing passages, which can lead to an asthma attack.

 Therefore, leaving a heater on during the day and at night will definitely be bad as a dry house can cause sinus problems, especially if you remain cooped up inside your home the entire day.

 Even if a dry house can cause sinus problems, there are also some solutions to ensure that you’ll have moist air even if you have the heater on.

 - Invest in house plants.
 Plants release water through their leaves.
 They will help moisturize the air inside your house.
 Check with your local nursery to know which plants will thrive beautifully indoors.